-Rexnord Corporation (RXN) CEO Todd Adams on Q4 2020 Results - Earnings Call Transcript

 Jeff Hammond

-So I think the thing that sticks out the most is the resilience and certainly the snapback in water.
+So, I think the thing that sticks out most is the resilience and certainly the snapback in water.
 Can you -- we've heard some broader weakness in some other non-res businesses.
-Can you talk about what's driving that kind of snapback in the order rates?
-And how sustainable you feel that is?
+Can you talk about what's driving that kind of snapback in the order rates, and how sustainable you feel that is?

 Todd Adams

 Well, I think you got -- you start with our March quarter.
 I mean, we grew 7% core.
 And I think some of the next closest people were flat to down.
-So we had seen strength really, I mean, for years substantially ahead of competition that accelerated and widened into March.
-And the specification work, the adjacency work, some of the strategic synergies with the acquisitions we've done and obviously the hygienic solutions and packages that we've now created that are frankly unparalleled, all things that were creating positive momentum and continue to create positive momentum for us.
+So, we had seen strength really, I mean, for years substantially ahead of competition that accelerated and widened into March.
+And the specification work, the adjacency work, some of the strategic synergies with the acquisitions we've done and obviously the hygienic solutions and packages that we've now created that are frankly unparalleled, there were all things that were creating positive momentum and continue to create positive momentum for us.

-And so as job sites around the country open up, I think we're going to see that continue for a little bit of time here.
-And what we've got to do is continue to watch starts and we've got to continue to watch what it looks like down the road.
-But for the time being our outperformance of the market and our outperformance of competition has been a strategic win and share gain versus we're in some pocket of secular growth.
-So that's how I think you should interpret it.
+And so, as job sites around the country open up, I think we're going to see that continue for a little bit of time here, and what we've got to do is continue to watch starts and we've got to continue to watch what it looks like down the road.
+But for the time being, our outperformance of the market and our outperformance of competition has been a strategic win and share gain versus we're in some pocket of secular growth, so that's how I think you should interpret it.

 Jeff Hammond

 Okay, great.
-And then it looks like as you add in some of these additional cost saves in your guide you're, kind of, low to mid-20s decremental margins and just trying to get a sense is if these kind of trends continue, is that a sustainable decremental margin into the latter part of the year?
+And then it looks like as you add in some of these additional cost saves in your guide, you're kind of low-to-mid 20s decremental margins and just trying to get a sense if these kind of trends continue, is that a sustainable decremental margin into the latter part of the year?

 Todd Adams

 Yes, it is.
 Again I think the actions that we took and when you really study those charts, we went about it assuming that things were going to be really bad.
-And we sized all of the cost reductions and plans we had to deliver again that $51 million over the next nine months, really eight months when you factor in when it was implemented.
-And as a result of that the momentum on those will carry us all the way through the December quarter.
+And we sized all of the cost reductions and plans we had to deliver, again that $51 million over the next 9 months, really 8 months when you factor in when it was implemented.
+And as a result of that, the momentum on those will carry us all the way through the December quarter.

 And so the decrementals -- the cost structure is in place.
-It really comes down to what happens to order rates over the course of the next six to seven months.
-But without question that's what we endeavored to do and that's where we've cut our costs.
+It really comes down to what happens to order rates over the course of the next 6 to 7 months.
+But without question, that's what we’ve endeavored to do and that's where we've cut our costs.

 Jeff Hammond